George Locke: Biography

 Locke was born in Beamsville, Ontario, on March 29, 1870, and was educated at Ryerson Public School in Toronto, Brampton High School, and Collingwood Collegiate Institute.
 He studied at Victoria University, and graduated from the University of Toronto in 1893.
 After graduating, he taught as a professor of ancient history at the University of Toronto and continued to teach at other colleges in subsequent years.
 He served as editor of the School Review while at the University of Chicago and was also the author of books on Canadian history.
 He was a member of the Arts and Letters Club of Toronto, and served as president from 1910–1912.
 He was survived by his wife Grace Moore Locke.

 In 1930, Locke, along with Mary J. L. Black and John Ridington, were hired as part of a commission of inquiry into the conditions of Canadian public libraries.
 As part of the commission, Locke and the other commissioners toured Canada to visit and report on local libraries.
 The commission concluded in 1933 with the publication of Libraries in Canada: A Study of Library Conditions and Needs.

+By 1930, Toronto's public library system was recognized as one of the best in North America and George Locke's reputation as a visionary leader had vaulted him to the Presidency of the American Library Association.

 He died on January 28, 1937, in Toronto.